Tired of staring at huge lists of words in English?

 Just create your own categories and themes.
 Make lists of new words for these categories and this will help you in the learning process.

 Let’s use the theme vacation.
-Now you have to think of words that are based around that theme.
+Now you have to think of words that are based on that theme.
 So you have the words hotel, trip, airport, book, tour guide, etc.

 The simple act of creating your own list and looking up the meaning of the words by yourself reinforces the new words into your memory.